dtroode/kistauri-blog/src/pages/blog/my-toolset.md

 ---
+templateKey: "blog-page"
+path: /blog
 title: How and what and why I do
-description: Как я написал сайты? Моя коробочка с инструментами
-path: /blog
+description: How I wrote websites.
+My Toolbox
 date: 2019-04-25T19:59:59.000Z
 hero: /img/my-toolset.png
 categories: work